Version 1.0 - Last Updated: 08 Jul 2025

 Change of delivery method

-If the mode of delivery of a course changes you must create a new version of the course.
-This is for both distance learning to in attendance or from in attendance to distance learning.
-Adding or removing the distance learning attribute will trigger reassessment of all applications linked to the course for every academic year it is available.
+If the delivery mode of a course changes you must create a new version of the course on CMS.
+This applies whether the course is changing to in-attendance or to distance learning.
+If you remove or add the distance learning attribute it will trigger a reassessment.
+We'll reassess all student applications linked to the course for every academic year it is available.

 Print this section